Your Child Could Be Struggling Emotionally

 Parents, do you know your kids often hide their intense feelings about your divorce?
 Kids of divorce may seem emotionally stable on the outside, but inside they are probably struggling.

-Sometimes as parents we are so busy with our own issues or daily lives that we are not always vigilant of how our kids are feeling.
+Sometimes as parents we are so busy with our issues or daily lives that we are not always vigilant of how our kids are feeling.
 This happens to all parents from time to time.
 It is important to remind ourselves that we do need to check in with our children even when we believe they are doing well.

-Kids’ feelings about divorce are complicated.
+Kids' feelings about divorce are complicated.
 They have so many emotions circulating through their minds.
-At first kids tend to feel a lot of anger towards their parents for splitting up and do not know where they belong.
-In addition, throughout there day kids will probably have several mood swings.
+At first, kids tend to feel a lot of anger towards their parents for splitting up and do not know where they belong.
+In addition, throughout their day kids will probably have several mood swings.
 They usually are consumed with obsessive thoughts about where they will live and who will take care of them.
 According to some kids, they will also experience the following symptoms:

-How can parents help their kids move through the early stages of divorce?
+How can parents help their kids move through the early stages of a divorce?
 It begins with recognizing that their children will be emotionally affected by the divorce.